thexiay/talent-plan-rust/project4/README.md

-# PNA Rust Project 4: Concurrency and parallelism
+# nePNA Rust Project 4: Concurrency and parallelism

 **Task**: Create a _multi-threaded_, persistent key/value store server and client with synchronous networking over a custom protocol.